March 22, 2017

 Remember that profits are great, but cash is king.
 Being liquid is the thing that allows you the flexibility to take advantage of opportunistic purchases and adjust to fluctuating circumstances.

 Have questions or need help solving a business problem?
-Email Patrick Shay, NSSF Director, Retail Development, at firstname.lastname@example.org.
+Email John McNamara NSSF Sr. Director, Retailer Services at firstname.lastname@example.org.

 Robbie Brown has an extensive background in retailing, wholesaling, distribution service industries and consulting.
 He has been CEO of numerous companies in the shooting sports industry, including several retail chains and distribution companies.
 Brown consults for businesses of all sizes in both the merchandise and service industries, as well as for a variety of corporations, industry groups and trade associations.
 He is a frequent round-table moderator and speaker before industry trade shows, conventions and other corporate groups, and he has published more than 300 business-related articles in various trade magazines, delivered hundreds of speeches and served as a business advisor to many CEOs both inside and outside of the firearms industry.